-I have been working from home for more than ten (10) years as a consultant and I still have days where I long to be with “grown-ups” in an office environment where I will not be tempted by a rerun of my favourite television show or suddenly have the urge to clean up the linen closet that has been causing me grief.
+I have been working from home for more than 10 years as a consultant and I still have days where I long to be with “grown-ups” in an office environment where I will not be tempted by a rerun of my favorite television show or suddenly have the urge to clean up the linen closet that has been causing me grief.
 Over time, I have gotten better at this, but there are still times where I can get distracted and my productivity is not at its best.
 For the most part, I can keep on task and accomplish more than I ever could in an office cubicle.

 Almost every major organization around the world has instituted some virtual work practices and have begun over the last 5 – 10 years modeling their offices with virtual work in mind.
 Advantages are numerous for all sides involved, but it is not meant for everyone or for every kind of work.
 Some organizations are still pondering the concept while some in recent years (Yahoo for example) have reverted back to a different balance.
 Needless to say, it is a mode of work that is here to stay, and finding a way around it that best suits us is key to our happiness and success with it.

 Looking at the positives of this arrangement, it is easy to see why people appreciate the opportunity.
 The following list is just the tip of the iceberg when it comes to naming a few of the benefits: flexibility, reducing or eliminating commute time and upsets, the ability to dress down and save on expensive clothes as well as costly lunches.
 Most people will tell you that working from home allows them to be better appreciated when they come to work and that they are quite proud of being able to accomplish what is set out for them without too much supervision.